 - Deliver results

 Jeff Bezos, the founder of Amazon, was adamant about creating a succinct list of the company’s core values as soon as Amazon began to gain traction.
-These values date back to conversations Bezos had with others in 2002 about principles that apply to every single employee of Amazon, from warehouse workers to upper management.
+These values date back to conversations Bezos had with others in 2002 about principles that apply to every single employee of Amazon, from on-the-floor workers to upper warehouse management.

 Gusto is one of the leading payroll and HR management systems available.
 Gusto’s company culture is built on believing that work is more than a list of responsibilities, a desk you sit at, or your daily to-do’s.